vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

 ---
 title: How to Disprove Quantum Immortality (Without Risking Your Life)
 author: Kevin Van Kessel
-tags: quantum physics philosophy experiment interactive
+tags: philosophy physics quantum experiment interactive
+reddit:
+image: /assets/images/disproving-quantum-immortality/index.jpg
 hide: true
-reddit:

 a1: The many-worlds interpretation is true.
 a2: Consciousness experiences the reality in which it lives the longest.